cuscusero/bot-discord-basic/README.md

 This bot runs on [node.js](https://nodejs.org).

-Run this command on Node.js command prompt `npm i`
+Run this command on Node.js command prompt `npm i discord.js`

+# Run BOT

+Put this command in a Node.js terminal `node index.js` or `node .`